What’s your current Christmas Cheer quotient? Is your merry heart singing Joy to the World? Or has the Grinch stolen all your joy?

 I don’t know about you, but I feel relaxed just reading this list.
 Isn’t it nice to know these options actually exist?!
 Now we just have to choose to do a little pampering and actually DO them! 🙂

-The Gift of FUN
+with the Gift of FUN

 For, tomorrow, I know all the Who girls and boys